 Bio

-Dr. Kaufman is an in-demand keynote speaker who has spoken at TEDx, the Aspen Institute, the National Endowment for the Arts, the Russian Academy of Sciences, the Leo Tolstoy Museum and Estate at Yasnaya Polyana, and at book clubs and libraries, corporations, prisons, and colleges and universities across the United States.
-A professionally-trained actor and long-time college professor, he is an entertaining and inspirational speaker.
-He draws on the wisdom of great books as well as his journey as an educator to offer audiences nourishment for the mind and soul, while also providing them with practical insights that are immediately applicable to their own lives.
+Kaufman is an in-demand keynote speaker who has spoken at TEDx, the Aspen Institute, the National Endowment for the Arts, the Russian Academy of Sciences, Yasnaya Polyana (Leo Tolstoy’s estate), and at universities, libraries, corporations, and conferences across the United States.
+A professionally trained actor and dynamic storyteller, Kaufman draws on the wisdom of great books and his own teaching journey to offer audiences nourishment for the mind and soul — and timely insights on how to stay connected, courageous, and fully human in divided times.

 Download CV